 Prior to the beginning of each fiscal year the Reports Investigation Committee shall prepare and submit to the Executive Committee an annual budget for that fiscal year.
-The Executive Committee may approve, with or without amendment, the annual budget.
+The Executive Committee may approve, with or without amendment, the annual budget and may provide in its discretion for such funds to be placed in a designated fund that may accumulate.
 The Reports Investigation Committee may, if it considers it necessary to do so, undertake an interim review of its annual budget, and following this review submit an amended or supplementary budget to the Executive Committee for approval, with or without amendment.

-The Reports Investigation Committee shall submit to the Executive Committee a biannual income and expenditure statement, and it shall submit the two most recent statements to the Provincial Council, not less than one month before the Provincial Council meets.
+The Reports Investigation Committee shall submit to the Executive Committee a biannual income and expenditure statement, and it shall submit the two most recent statements to the Provincial Council, not less than one month before the regular annual meeting of the Provincial Council.

 Canon 6 Discipline of Bishops